EmptyRain75/mnist-ai-classifier/experiments/README.md

 This folder contains structured experiments used to evaluate and compare the models developed in this project.

 The notebooks in `notebooks/` are primarily used for learning, implementation, and incremental experimentation.
-Because those experiments are performed while developing each model, they may be exploratory, incomplete, or focused on only one concept at a time.
+Because those experiments are performed while developing each model, they may be exploratory, incomplete, or focused on only one concept at a time or just utter trash.

 The purpose of this folder is different.